Jedi census phenomenon: Czech Republic

 The 2011 census preliminarily recorded 15,070 people answering the voluntary question on religion as belonging to the Jedi religion, described by the Czech Statistics Office as "the moral values of the Jedi knights".
 The office noted that this is an international phenomenon.
-As the 2011 census form did not list religions, these having to be filled out, the total number of Jedi is not artificially boosted by those who were not aware of the phenomenon prior to filling out the census form.
-On the other hand, many people encouraged others in discussions and then media to fill the Jedi religion prior 2011 census (as a form of protest against range, overall cost and obligatory filling of the census), which is probably the cause.
+As the 2011 census form did not list religions, these had to be filled out; the total number of Jedi is not artificially boosted by those who were not aware of the phenomenon before filling out the census form.
+On the other hand, many people encouraged others in discussions and then the media to fill in the Jedi religion prior 2011 census (as a form of protest against range, overall cost and obligatory filling of the census), which is probably the cause.
 The highest number of Jedi were recorded to live in Prague.

+In 2021, the number of people reported to belong to the Jedi increased to over 21,000.
+(516 people reported being Sith.)

 Ireland

-In a May 2012 review of the 2011 census, the Dáil Public Accounts Committee asked the Central Statistics Office about the reliability of self-reported answers, instancing people listing Jedi as their religion.
+In a May 2012 review of the 2011 census, the Dáil Public Accounts Committee asked the Central Statistics Office about the reliability of self-reported answers, citing people listing Jedi as their religion.
 The response was "We could probably tell you the number of people who have declared themselves as such, but we don't publish it".
 The 2016 census results list all religions receiving more than 30 responses, including 2,050 (0.085%) under "Jedi Knight".
+As of the 2022 census, there are 1,800 Jedi knights, a decrease of 250 since the 2016 census results.